When is the best time to climb Kilimanjaro?

 With Tanzania located at the equator, the country’s climate can be described as a tropical wonderland.
 At the start of your journey, you will trek through the lush density of the rainforest.

-“I’m a real nature lover so the rainforest was probably one of my favourite climates to trek through on Kilimanjaro.
+“I’m a real nature lover so the rainforest was probably one of my favourite climate zones to trek through on Kilimanjaro.
 It was truly beautiful!”
 Frankie Strong

 Heath & moorland zone